luxonauta/printElements/README.md

 ### By Download

-You can also download minified files from the [``dist/``](https://github.com/pedrorrd-sousa/printElements/tree/master/dist) folder and include them in your HTML with a link and script.
+Download the minified files from the [``dist/``](https://github.com/pedrorrd-sousa/printElements/tree/master/dist) folder and include them in the HTML with a link and script.

 #### :receipt: How to set up and use

 To use it, the content to be printed needs to be encapsulated in the first ``<main>`` tag.

-Then, in your script, you should call the function ``printElements(options)`` and pass an object as a parameter, with the options that suit your project.
+Then, in your script, call the function ``printElements(options)`` and pass an object as a parameter, with the options that suit your project.

 ```html
 <head>